Publications

 HAU Hebbel am Ufer documented a project by Barbara Raes titled “Unacknowledged Loss.
 Art and Rituals” (Theater der Zeit, 2018).
 The book contains interviews, pictures and reportages covering the theme of loss, and features contributions from Nathalie Bikoro, Claudia Hill, Jasmin Hindi, Jasmin İhraç, Ligia Lewis, Maria F. Scaroni, Mirko Suzuki, Oliver Zahn and Barbara Raes.

 Programme booklets were also published to accompany the festival series known as Claiming Common Spaces, which takes place on an annual basis.
 Each booklet describes the specific thematic focus under examination that year and elucidates the individual interventions, panels and presentations.
 The following booklets have been published to date: Claiming Common Spaces I. Art and Urban Practice (2018) and Claiming Common Spaces II.
 Art and Digital Life (2019).
 Due to the Covid-19 crisis, the CCS instalment planned for 2020 was pushed back to 2021.
 The result is the publication “Corona Iconics”.
 Claiming Common Spaces IV: Cool Down is documented online.
-In 2022, Claiming Common Spaces V: No One’s Land took place at the Mousonturm.
+In 2023, Claiming Common Spaces V: No One’s Land took place at the Mousonturm and in 2024 the sixth edition took place at HAU Hebbel am Ufer in Berlin with the title Haus der Solidarität.
+In Verteidigung der Migrationsgesellschaft.